 Required Licenses

-- Business License: You must have a valid business license issued by your local government.
-This typically includes submitting an application and paying a fee.
+- Business License: You must obtain a general business license from your local government.
+This typically requires submitting an application, paying a fee, and complying with local business regulations.

 Insurance Requirements

-- General Liability Insurance: This coverage protects your business from claims involving bodily injuries or property damages that may occur during the cleaning process.
-The typical coverage amount is at least $1 million.
+- General Liability Insurance: This insurance protects your business from claims of bodily injury or property damage.
+Typical coverage amounts range from $1 million to $2 million.

-- Workers' Compensation Insurance: If you employ staff, this insurance is essential to cover medical expenses and lost wages for employees who may be injured on the job.
+- Workers’ Compensation Insurance: If you have employees, you are required to carry workers’ compensation insurance to cover medical expenses and lost wages in case of on-the-job injuries.

-- Commercial Auto Insurance: If you use vehicles for your cleaning business, this insurance is necessary to cover any accidents that may occur while driving for business purposes.
+- Commercial Auto Insurance: If you use vehicles for your cleaning business, you may need commercial auto insurance to cover accidents or damages that occur while conducting business.

 Training Certifications

-- OSHA Safety Training: Completing Occupational Safety and Health Administration (OSHA) training ensures your team is knowledgeable about workplace safety standards.
-This often requires attending a workshop or online training.
+- OSHA Safety Training: Completing Occupational Safety and Health Administration (OSHA) training ensures you understand workplace safety standards, which is essential for protecting yourself and your employees.

 Local Business Permits

 - Zoning Permit: Check with your local zoning office to ensure that your cleaning business is allowed in your area.
-You may need to apply for a permit to operate legally.
+You may need to apply for a zoning permit.